rsdoiel/antenna/archives/2025/columns_2025.20.md

 ---

-## What you need to share about the "one big beautiful" ugly horrible bill
+## What you need to share about the “one big beautiful” ugly horrible bill

 date: 2025-05-22, from: Robert Reich's blog

-(Resending so you can share over email without my inadvertent notes after the "share" button)
+(Resending so you can share over email without my inadvertent notes after the &#8220;share&#8221; button)

 <br>